kevinangkajaya/react-csv/README.md

 # Overview :

+Note: The original has already fixed the problem by v2.2.2.
+This is the fork from [react-csv/react-csv](https://github.com/react-csv/react-csv), created to fix integration with Vite projects.

 Generate a CSV file from given data.

 This data can be an array of arrays, an array of literal objects, or strings.